This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CraftAmazing #CollectiveBias

 - A container to hold the calendar together

-Starting by printing the days of the month on the index cards.
+Starting by printing the days of the month file on the index cards.

 Adhere the tabs to the index cards using double sided tape.
 I staggered the tabs to make them more readable.